This post contains affiliate links. Please see our disclosure policy.

 • Once the dough has doubled, tip it out onto the counter top.
 Divide the dough into equal pieces.
 You'll need to use a set of scales to get them exactly weighted – or you do it by sight if you prefer.
 For this recipe I did 11 rolls at 86g each.
 If you want 12 rolls, you'd need to make them 78g.

-• Shape each piece of dough into a ball and place the balls of dough into a cast iron skillet (see notes for options).
+• Shape each piece of dough into a ball and place the balls of dough into a 12" cast iron skillet or 9" x 13" baking pan.

 • Now you need to let the rolls rise again.
+Cover them with plastic wrap (I like to use some press n seal spread with a tiny bit of olive oil) and leave them to proof for around 30 minutes to 1 hour.
 It's really important to make sure their soft and puffy before you bake them!
+The warmer your home, the faster they will proof.

 Notes